hashicorp/packer/website/source/docs/builders/virtualbox-iso.html.md

 ### Required:

 -   `iso_checksum` (string) - The checksum for the OS ISO file.
 Because ISO files are so large, this is required and Packer will verify it prior to booting a virtual machine with the ISO attached.
 The type of the checksum is specified with `iso_checksum_type`, documented below.
-At least one of `iso_checksum` and `iso_checksum_url` must be defined.
-This has precedence over `iso_checksum_url` type.
+The `iso_checksum` has precedence over the `iso_checksum_url`.

 -   `iso_checksum_type` (string) - The type of the checksum specified in `iso_checksum`.
 Valid values are "none", "md5", "sha1", "sha256", or